mindis/snowplow.github.com/_posts/2013-05-10-where-does-your-traffic-really-come-from.md

 The top two domains by amount of AdWords traffic directed towards Psychic Bazaar are **not** Google owned domains.
 They are eBay and Amazon - both websites that Psychic Bazaar sells on as a third party merchant.

 We expected *some* of the domains to be non-Google domains - after all, we were aware that search engines like Ask serve results and advertising powered by Google.
-We *were* surprised, however, that Amazon and eBay would do this.
-(It seems strange that they would show ads for merchants who are competing with themselves and their own merchants.
+We *were* surprised, however, that Amazon and eBay would do this: it seems strange that they would show ads for merchants who are competing with themselves and their own merchants.
 Nonetheless, if you visit either website, perform a search, and scroll down to the bottom of the result set, you will see AdWords ads displayed at the bottom:

 <a href="/static/img/blog/2013/05/amazon-with-adwords-links-screenshot.png"><img src="/static/img/blog/2013/05/amazon-with-adwords-links-screenshot.png"></a>